Daghis/ideal-spoon/README.md

 ```

 The repository includes a GitHub Actions workflow that installs dependencies and runs these tests with coverage reporting automatically on every push and pull request.

+## Levels

+The game starts at level 0 with a single button "1".
+Level 1 presents a 3×3 grid
+and can be solved in any order.
+Level 2 uses the same grid but requires the
+buttons be pressed in ascending order.
+Level 3 keeps the grid while the numbers
+must be pressed in descending order.
+Later levels increase the total numbers and
+the grid automatically grows to stay roughly square.